peteroupc/peteroupc.github.io/randomfunc.md

 1. **Shell scripts and Windows batch files** are designed for running other programs, rather than general-purpose programming.
 However, batch files and `bash` (a shell script interpreter) might support a variable which returns a uniformly distributed "random" integer in the interval \[0, 32767\] (called `%RANDOM%` or `$RANDOM`, respectively); neither variable is designed for information security.
 Whenever possible, the methods in this document should not be implemented in shell scripts or batch files, especially if information security is a goal.
 2. **Computer languages without control flow.** Some computer languages, such as structured query language (SQL), have no control-flow elements such as loops and branches.
 Moreover, the SQL standard has no way to choose a number at random, but popular SQL dialects often do &mdash; with idiosyncratic behavior &mdash; and describing differences between SQL dialects is outside the scope of this document.
 In general, the methods in this document should not be implemented in any computer language without control-flow elements, especially if information security is a goal.
 3. **Stateless PRNGs.** Most designs of pseudorandom number generators (PRNGs) in common use maintain an internal state and update that state each time they generate a pseudorandom number.
 But for [**_stateless_ PRNG designs**](https://peteroupc.github.io/random.html#Designs_for_PRNGs) (including so-called "splittable" PRNGs), `RNDINT()`, `NEXTRAND()`, and other random sampling methods in this document may have to be adjusted accordingly (usually by adding an additional parameter).
 4. **Multithreading.** Multithreading can serve as a fast way to generate multiple random variates at once; it is not reflected in the pseudocode given in this page.
-In general, this involves dividing a block of memory into chunks, assigning each chunk to a thread, giving each thread its own instance of a pseudorandom number generator (or another program that simulates a "source of random numbers"), and letting each thread fill its assigned chunk with random variates.
+In general, this involves dividing a block of system memory into chunks, assigning each chunk to a thread, giving each thread its own instance of a pseudorandom number generator (or another program that simulates a "source of random numbers"), and letting each thread fill its assigned chunk with random variates.
 For an example, see "[**Multithreaded Generation**](https://docs.scipy.org/doc/numpy/reference/random/multithreading.html)".
 5. **Fixed amount of "randomness".** Given a _k_-bit integer _n_ (which lies in the interval [0, 2<sup>_k_</sup>) and is chosen uniformly at random), values that approximate a probability distribution (for example, `Poisson`, `Normal`) can be generated with the integer _n_ by&mdash;

     - [**finding the quantile for $(2n+1)/(2^{k+1})$**](#Inverse_Transform_Sampling) \(which comes from dividing the interval [0, 1] into 2<sup>_k_</sup> equal pieces and sampling the middle of one of the pieces), or